GULBARGA TOURISM GUIDE:

 Gulbarga is a unique synthesis of two cultures.
 Filled with beautiful palaces, mosques, stately building and bazaars.

-The Khwaja Bande Nawaz, tomb of the great Sufi saint, Khwaja Syed Mohammad Gesu Daraz is the venue of an annual ‘Urs’, attended by nearly one hundred thousand people.
+The Khwaja Bande Nawaz, the tomb of the great Sufi saint, Khwaja Syed Mohammad Gesu Daraz is the venue of an annual ‘Urs’, attended by nearly one hundred thousand people.
 The Dargah Library houses almost 10,000 books in Urdu, Persian and Arabic.

 Also worth seeing are Sultan Hasan’s tomb, the tomb of Ghias-Ud-Din, the mausoleum of Feroze Shah, the Haft-Gumbuz, the well-kept lawns of Mahboob Gulshan and the Shrine of Shri Sharanabasaveshwara.

-Gulbarga Fort: An extensive piece of work, the Gulbarga fort was originally built by Raja Gulchand and afterwards strengthened by Ala-Ud-Din Bahmani.
+Gulbarga Fort: An extensive piece of work, the Gulbarga fort was originally built by Raja Gulchand and afterward strengthened by Ala-Ud-Din Bahmani.
 The fort with its 15 towers and 26 guns has witnessed many a battle and suffered many an onslaught.

 Razed to the ground by Krishna Devaraya of Vijaynagar, it rose like a phoenix when Adil Shah undertook its repair with booty captured from Vijaynagar.